Disclosure: Some affiliate links are provided below. Learn more.

 With this in mind, I knew my usual DIY approach of “just try it and hope for the best” wasn’t going to work here.
 So I decided to experiment.
 I tried a number of different chalkboard lettering techniques, figuring that at least one of them would allow me to create pretty signs without being some sort of calligraphy god.

-- A print out of the text you want to put on your sign, preferably in a handwritten or calligraphy font (for this project I used Octavia Script)
+- A print out of the text you want to put on your sign, preferably in a handwritten or calligraphy font.

 - A chalkboard.
-Here’s a cheap option on Amazon.
-Here’s a slightly larger chalkboard, if you need something bigger.
-I personally used an old photo frame, painting the backing with some cheap chalkboard paint to create the chalkboard.
+I personally used an old photo frame, painting the backing with some chalkboard paint to create the chalkboard

-- A stick of chalk.
+- Sticky tape, scissors, and a stick of chalk.
 (Coloured chalk works best as white chalk can be hard to see)

 - A chalk marker.
 I love chalk markers as I find it a lot easier to write with a proper pen rather than a small stick of chalk.
 Alternatively, if you do not intend on erasing your chalkboard lettering, you could try paint markers.

 Using your coloured chalk, trace the back of your letters.
 Press down semi-firmly to ensure a decent amount of chalk is transferred to the paper.
-You can go over your letters two or three times if you think you need more chalk.
+You can go over your letters two or three times if the chalk isn’t dark enough.

 Once you have traced your letters, you will have something that looks like this: